forter/security-101-for-saas-startups/security.md

 There are a number of Identity as a Service vendors that supply login and customer's password management services.
 If such a vendor is SOC2 Compliant they probably do a better job than you saving the customer's password in your database.

-They also provide self service and apis to provision and de-provision users.
+They also provide self service and apis to provision and de-provision users, enforce password policies, and recover lost passwords.
 Although, large customers might want integration with their own Identity management solution.

 ### Sensitive Data Leaks